elijahandrews/cursesnake/README.md

 cursesnake
 ==========

-An ACSII ruby implementation of snake using curses.
+An ASCII ruby implementation of snake using curses.